How to Buy Euros As an Investment

 Exchange traded funds (ETFs) and exchange traded notes (ETNs) represent the easiest way for investors to buy exposure to euros without buying physical euros.
 These funds use foreign cash deposits or futures contracts to track the euro's movements over time.
 Notably, ETNs are non-interest-paying debt instruments that often track the euro more accurately than ETFs.

-Here are the most popular euro ETFs and ETNs:
+The most popular euro ETFs and ETNs are as follows:

 - Market Vectors Double Long Euro ETN (URR)